-According to the U.S. Department of Transportation, 839 people died in traffic crashes involving a drunk driver during the month of December in 2018.
-But these deaths didn’t impact just those individuals.
+According to the U.S. Department of Transportation, one person dies every 45 minutes as a result of drunk-driving accidents.
+But these deaths don’t impact just those individuals.
 It’s the loved ones they left behind that will be affected by the loss for years to come.

 With the modern conveniences we have today, there is no excuse for driving drunk.

 Going to a party and don’t think you’ll be sober?
 There’s Uber or Lyft.
 Get safely home by ordering a car ride at the touch of a button on your cell phone.

 Just got home from a party and discover there are no good snacks for drunk eating?
 There’s Uber Eats, DoorDash, or Grubhub.
 Don’t get into your car in search of the perfect treat.
 Let the treats be delivered to your door.

 These modern conveniences aren’t free, obviously.
 But paying for a 15 mile Uber ride is much cheaper than dealing with the financial consequences of a DWI or DUI.